yussidivnall/scrap/README.md

     ]
 }
 ```
-In which case you could specify the root node as employes, by passing the
+In which case you could specify the root node as "employees", by passing the
 prefix argument to Json.Parser using JSONPath syntax.